rutigs/rutigs.github.io/_posts/2017-12-14-best-of-english-301.md

 ## 4. Formal Report

-The formal report was truly a daunting task, one I thought would be insurmountable upon hearing its initial 15 page requirement length.
+The formal report was truly a daunting task, one I thought would be insurmountable upon hearing its 15 page requirement length.
 However, following the course's broken down chunks of work the report came today fairly easily and remains some of my proudest work.
-I tackled a sincere problem, conducted some quality research, and provided a company with actionable insight to help them.
+I tackled a sincere problem, conducted some quality research, and provided a company with feasible insight to help them.

 ![]({{ site.url }}/assets/abstract.png)